ZahraKhatibi/JSON-library/README.md

 - **Main Code**: The main code block reads input, removes spaces, adds brackets if necessary, and utilizes global functions to validate and format the JSON data.

-## Dependencies

-This script does not have any external dependencies and can be run in any Python environment.

 ## Error Handling

 The script provides error handling for various JSON-related issues, such as invalid syntax, unexpected characters, and mismatched brackets.
 If an error is detected, the script will exit and display an error message.

-## License

-This JSON Parsing and Formatting Script is open-source and available under the [insert license here].
-Please refer to the LICENSE file for details on usage and distribution.

-Please replace "[insert license here]" in the License section with the actual license information for your script.